eeue56/elm-static-html-lib/README.md

 ## Production

 If you are running this in production, you may want to only generate the boilerplate files once.
 You can do that by setting the option `alreadyRun` to true.
 When `alreadyRun` is true, the Elm app is only started -- no boilerplate is generated.

+You may want to hide warnings, which you can do by setting `HIDE_WARNINGS=true` in your env.